 To use the ‘Community Trigger’ you must have reported three separate incidents of anti-social behaviour or hate crime within the past six months to the police, the Council or your housing provider and believe that no action has been taken.
+Each of the incidents need to have been reported within one month of them taking place and you must apply for Community Trigger within six months of the latest incident.
 You can also use the Trigger on behalf of someone else provided you have their consent.

 You will need to fill out a form detailing the case.
-Download the Community Trigger form, complete it and email it or post it to the address at the bottom of the form.
+You can fill out the Community Trigger form online by clicking the button below.

 What happens after your form has been received?